 Philips Breathing Devices Foam Defect May Cause Cancers, Lung Diseases, Kidney and Liver Failures, Other Serious Medical Conditions

 The Law Offices of Thomas J. Lamb represents people who have been harmed by unsafe medical products, including cases that involve the June 2021 Philips breathing devices recall.

 June 2021 Recall of Philips Bi-Level PAP and CPAP Devices, Mechanical Ventilators

-In June 2021 Philips Respironics issued a products recall for certain Philips Bi-Level PAP devices, Philips CPAP machines, and Philips Mechanical Ventilators due to possible toxic exposures from the polyester-based polyurethane (PE-PUR) sound abatement foam component in those Philips products.
+In June 2021 Philips Respironics issued a product recall for certain Philips Bi-Level PAP devices, Philips CPAP machines, and Philips Mechanical Ventilators due to possible toxic exposures from the polyester-based polyurethane (PE-PUR) sound abatement foam component in those Philips products.
 This Philips breathing devices foam defect is found in many of its Bi-Level PAP devices and CPAP machines as well as Mechanical Ventilators that were manufactured between July 2009 and April 2021.
 Regarding patient health issues, the harmful foam problem in defective Philips devices might cause cancers, lung diseases, organ failures, and other medical conditions in patients who used these recalled Philips products in the past.

 From the June 2021 Philips recall notification, we get this important information for patients: